Esheric/coffees_home/README.md

-Coffee site (in HTML and CSS) using "float".
+Coffee website (in HTML and CSS) using "float".